*This post may contain affiliate links. Read my disclaimer for more information.

 Your credit score is important whether you plan to secure additional lines of credit or not.
 Many companies are starting to look at creditworthiness such as to gain employment, rent an apartment or to obtain insurance on your automobile.
 Be sure to review your credit report often and create a plan to improve your score.

 The mistakes you’ve made with money in the past don’t have to dictate your future.
-No matter how many of these mistakes you’re currently making, it’s never too late to turn your finances around.
+No matter how many of these money mistakes you’re currently making, it’s never too late to turn your finances around.
 Little by little you can learn how to win with money and take.
 Start taking control of your finances today.
 Your future self will thank you.